AreejAl-Madhoun/ECOM4510_Lab2/README.md

 This is the second lab of the Web Application Development course ECOM 5410, that covers **the basics of CSS**.

-:clipboard: __The scenario| Chong Qing House is planning on holding a Noodle Night, but they haven’t figured out what music to play for their customers.
+:ramen: __The scenario| Chong Qing House is planning on holding a Noodle Night, but they haven’t figured out what music to play for their customers.
                    They have found a database of over 2 million music CDs which they want to search through.
 For each CD, there is the title, the artist name, and the list of                        tracks.
 Each track has a song name and an artist name.
 Other information (e.g. length of tracks, genre, notes) is available as well.__

 #### _Create and design a frontend for this scenario_